vdasu/lighter-r/README.md

 1. The `-a` option should not be used while proceesing LIGHTER-R (i.e., together with `-q`).
 2. As the Fredkin gates have more than one effective output lines (the output lines which are not readily any input line), those gates are implemented separately.
 3. *The source codes come with no warranty.
 See the [LICENSE](./LICENSE) file for more details.*
-4. *We invite you to contribute: Please feel free to suggest/contribute new changes or fix bugs or add documentation.*

 ### Changes Made in Vanilla LIGHTER ###